 Material Recycling Facility (MRF) - MRF is short for Materials Recycling Facility, which is a large sorting and processing area for recyclables.
 When recyclables come here, they are sorted and baled before being sent to a factory.
 The factory will then turn a recyclable, like a soda bottle, into something new, like carpet.

 Mulch - Mulch is the result of ground up old yard waste, such as leaves, branches and grass.
 Mulch is used in gardening and landscaping.
-It is available for sale at the Horry County Solid Waste Authority for $15 a ton.
+It is available for sale at the Horry County Solid Waste Authority for $20 per ton for natural mulch and $60 per ton for colored (red, brown and black) mulch.

 Municipal Solid Waste (MSW) - MSW is short for municipal solid waste, which is regular household and commercial garbage, also known as wet garbage because it contains food waste.
 It is disposed of in a lined landfill at the Horry County Solid Waste Authority and environmentally secure.